longturn/freeciv21/docs/Manuals/client-manual.rst

 selected.
 See `Unit Controls`_ for more information on what you can do with units.
 If you wish to select more than one unit to give a command to, you can do that by holding the ``ctrl`` key on your keyboard and then left-clicking on the units you want to select.
-When finished, right-click on one of the selected units and pick option you want.
+When finished, right-click on one of the selected units and pick the option you want.
 This is a great way to activate a collection of units all at once.
+Depending on the number of units in the city, this widget will expand left and right to the width of the screen.

 .. _City Dialog Present Units:
 .. figure:: /_static/images/gui-elements/city-dialog-units.png
   :align: center
-  :scale: 65%
+  :scale: 75%
   :alt: Freeciv21 city dialog units
   :figclass: align-center